The Gray Zone of Faithfulness: Taming Ambiguity in Unfaithfulness Detection: Experiments

 \textbf{Selective Prediction Evaluation.} To investigate whether the \texttt{Explicitly-Supported} prediction serves as a reliable indicator of faithfulness confidence, we frame zero-shot LLM detectors as \textit{confidence estimators} and assess their performance under the framework of \textit{selective prediction} \citep{geifman2017selective}.
 In this setting, selective prediction assesses both the \textit{selective risk} -- the hallucination rate for samples whose confidence is greater than or equal to a certain threshold -- and the \textit{coverage}, defined as the proportion of samples with confidence greater than or equal to that threshold.
 Here, confidence is defined as the faithfulness degree, whose ordering has been established earlier.
 We vary the confidence threshold across \texttt{Out-Dependent}, \texttt{Implicitly-Supported}, and \texttt{Explicitly-Supported} to comprehensively evaluate the selective prediction performance.
 For a fixed coverage, a lower selective risk indicates better selective prediction performance.

-The selective risk plots against coverage are shown in Figure~\ref{fig:selective-prediction-results}, indicating that as the threshold shifts from \texttt{Out-Dependent} to \texttt{Explicitly-Supported}, selective risk decreases consistently, although coverage also drops considerably.
-The results highlight the potential of selective prediction in reducing risk for unfaithfulness detection, despite remaining some distance from practical application (selective risk remains > 5\%).
+The selective risk-coverage plots are shown in Figure~\ref{fig:selective-prediction-results}.
+When the threshold transits from \texttt{Out-Dependent} to \texttt{Explicitly-Supported}, selective risk decreases consistently.
+GPT-5 + RAG achieves the best tradeoff between selective risk and coverage, reaching below 4\% with coverage over 60\%.
+The results highlight the potential of selective prediction in enhancing trustworthiness for unfaithfulness detection.